 In general, a UPS protects IT equipment and other electrical loads from problems that plague our electrical supply.

-UPS stands for uninterruptible power supply.
-And with a complete system, you can remove “power outage” from your list of worries.
+UPS stands for uninterruptible power supply, and with a complete system, you can remove “power outage” from your list of worries.
 The technology continues to improve as the importance of maintaining power to essential systems and operations becomes more and more critical.

-Many people don’t realize how much the data-driven world has changed overall power needs, as the Internet and big data in general keep driving up demand for cleaner and more reliable power supply.
+Many people don’t realize how much the data-driven world has changed overall power needs, as the Internet and big data in general keep driving up demand for cleaner and more reliable modular uninterruptible power supply.
 Energy surges, spikes or dips cause fluctuations and irregularities that can adversely affect your equipment and your data, so the systems provide a clean, consistent and uninterrupted power flow that protects against those effects.